virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ## Events Execution Rules

-- Such events as *Install* & *Uninstall* application, as well as *BeforeDelete* and *AfterDelete* ones (which refer to an environment deletion) can be executed just once.
+- Such events as *onBeforeDelete* and *onAfterDelete* ones (which refer to an environment deletion) can be executed just once.
 Other events can be used as much times as required.

-- The *ScaleIn*, *ScaleOut* and *ServiceScaleOut* events are called once upon any node count change.
+- The scaling events (*onBeforeScaleOut/onAfterScaleOut*, *onBeforeScaleIn/onAfterScaleIn*, *onBeforeServiceScaleOut/onAfterServiceScaleOut*, *onBeforeSetCloudletCount/onAfterSetCloudletCount*) are called once upon any node count change.
 Herewith, count of the *addNode* or *removeNode* actions’ execution refer to the number of nodes that should be added/removed per a single scaling event.

-- For application server, load balancer and VDS node layers, the *cloneNodes* event is executed each time the node group is scaled out.
+- For application server, load balancer and VPS node layers, the *onBeforeCloneNodes/onAfterCloneNodes* events are executed each time the node group is scaled out.

-- *UnlinkNodes*, *LinkNodes*, *SetEnvVars*, *SetEntryPoint*, *SetRunCmd*, *AddVolume* and *RemoveVolume* events can be executed only once per a single *changeTopology* action.
+- The *onBeforeLinkNodes/onAfterLinkNodes*, *onBeforeUnlinkNodes/onAfterUnlinkNodes*, *onBeforeSetEnvVars/onAfterSetEnvVars*, *onBeforeSetEntryPoint/onAfterSetEntryPoint*, *onBeforeSetRunCmd/onAfterSetRunCmd*, *onBeforeAddVolume/onAfterAddVolume* and *onBeforeRemoveVolume/onAfterRemoveVolume* events can be executed only once per a single *changeTopology* action.

-- The *StartService* event can be called only once while performing the *changeTopology* and *createEnvironment* scaling actions.
+- The *onBeforeStartService/onAfterStartService* event can be called only once while performing the *changeTopology* and *createEnvironment* scaling actions.

 ## Events Filtering